-- 2. To improve oral language for all children but particularly disadvantaged children.
+- To improve oral language for all children but particularly disadvantaged children.
 Vocabulary instruction has had a positive impact on children across the school with monitoring evidencing a higher level of improved ability to use tier 2 and 3 vocabulary.
-In July 23 overall attainment in Early Years was 65%, with only 3 out of 6 PP children at ARE.
-Oracy remains a high priority with the school taking part in a 2 year oracy programme from Sept 22-24. - 3.
+In July 24 overall attainment in Early Years was 58%, with only 1 out of 2 PP children at ARE.
+Oracy remains a high priority. - 3.
 To achieve and sustain improved wellbeing for all pupils in our school, particularly our disadvantaged pupils.

-The school was able to ensure all staff had training in trauma informed practices and Thrive interventions throughout.
-This supported children in being more able to engage with their learning.
+The school was able to ensure all staff had training in trauma informed practices and this continues to be drip fed through CPD sessions.
+In 23-24 our FSW completed the TIS diploma, but she only works at the school one day a week.
+Therefore this needs further investment for 24-25.
+This supports children in being more able to engage with their learning.